ava-labs/avalanche-network-runner/README.md

 # Avalanche Network Runner

-## What is the Avalanche Network Runner?
+The Avalanche Network Runner (ANR) is a tool to run and interact with a local Avalanche network.
 An Avalanche network is a collection of nodes utilizing the Avalanche consensus mechanism to come to agreement on the blockchains of the Primary Network and Subnets hosted on the network.
-The Avalanche Network Runner (ANR) is a tool to run and interact with a local Avalanche network.

 Each Avalanche network has its own Primary Network, which consists of the Contract (C), Platform (P), and Exchange (X) chain.
 Your local network is completely independent from the Mainnet or Fuji Testnet.
 You can even run your own Avalanche Network without being connected to the internet!
 Any local Avalanche network supports (but is not limited to) the following commands: